kellysmith1008/Refresh/Data-Handling-Training.md

 - Sales, managers, project leads, directors, and executive leadership must use company-managed devices for all work involving sensitive data.
 Encryption and endpoint security controls must be active at all times.
 Never store or access sensitive information on personal laptops or mobile devices.

 **All CivicActions Employees**
 - No one should ever store sensitive data on unapproved devices.
-Always ensure that your device meets company security standards before accessing or handling Confidential or Restricted information.
+Always ensure that your device meets company security standards before accessing or handling confidential or restricted information.

 ## Data Handling by Roles
 Each role in the organization has unique responsibilities for handling sensitive data.
 Let's take a look at some roles and examples:

 **Engineers**: _Secure development and secrets management_:

-Engineers must never use real production Confidential or CUI data in development or test environments.
+Engineers must never use real production confidential data or CUI data in development or test environments.
 Instead, synthetic or masked datasets should be created and used, with masking scripts reviewed and approved.
 Secrets like API keys and passwords must never be stored in source code; always use the approved secrets vault.
 - Practical Example: Using a company-approved tool to generate fake customer data for testing a new feature.
 - Common Mistake: Copying production data for testing or leaving credentials in code repositories.

 **Sales and contract teams**: _Handling proposals and slack restrictions_:

-Sales and contract teams must treat all client RFPs and technical diagrams as Confidential by default.
+Sales and contract teams must treat all client RFPs and technical diagrams as confidential by default.
 These documents should only be stored in authorized CUI enclaves and never shared via Slack or email without proper safeguards.
-Slack is for coordination only—not for sharing technical data.
+Slack is for coordination only, not for sharing technical data.
 - Practical Example: Uploading a proposal to a secure document management system instead of sending it via Slack.
 - Common Mistake: Discussing sensitive details in open channels or sending unprotected files to clients or partners.

 **Managers**: _Data minimization and flow-down requirements_:

 Managers are responsible for ensuring that only necessary data is collected and that access is granted strictly on a need-to-know basis.
-Before sharing project data with subcontractors or partners, managers must ensure that subcontractors or partners understand and agree to all data handling protocols.
+Before sharing project data with subcontractors or partners, managers must ensure that they understand and agree to all data-handling protocols.
 - Practical Example: Briefing a new subcontractor on data handling requirements before granting access to project files.
 - Common Mistake: Failing to brief partners, leading to accidental exposure of sensitive information.

 ### Best practices
 Protecting sensitive data in development and test environments is critical for compliance and risk reduction.
-Following these steps ensures no real Confidential or CUI data is exposed during testing.
+Following these steps ensures no real confidential or CUI data is exposed during testing.

 1. Never use real production data.
-   - Always avoid using actual production Confidential or CUI data in any development or test environment.
+   - Always avoid using actual production confidential data or CUI data in any development or test environment.
 2. Create synthetic or masked datasets.
    - Develop and use synthetic or masked datasets that mimic real data without exposing sensitive information.
 3. Submit masking scripts for review.